-When contacting the factory, refer to the Sales Order (SO) and line item numbers. shown on the nameplate.
+When contacting the factory, refer to the W.O.
+(Work Order) number shown on the nameplate.
 All pertinent information on the switch is filed under this number.

 Renewal Parts and Factory Service

 An inventory of renewal or spare parts is usually not necessary or recommended.
 Contact the factory for spare parts and factory service requirements.